-The listed farmhouse with its own farm shop in the Tannheimer valley tells about 300 years of civil living.
+The listed farmhouse in the Tannheimer Valley tells about 300 years of civil living.

-The house was built in 1698 and inhabited by the Zobl Family for seven generations.
-From 2008 until 2010 the house was renovated, converted into a cultural centre and integrated in the new building.
-Mina, a farm woman who lived in the house in the 20th century, rented rooms to guests.
-One of her most famous guests was the composer and Director of Music of the St Jacob Cathedral in Innsbruck, Prof. Karl Koch, who came to Tannheim for many years.
-The house owes its name to Mina, who was the daughter of Felix.
+The house was built in 1698, and inhabited by the Zobl Family for seven generations.
+Some years ago it was renovated, converted into a cultural centre, and integrated in the new building.
+Mina, a farm woman who lived in the house in the 20th century, rented rooms to - sometimes even famous - guests.
+The house owes its name to her, who was the daughter of Felix.

 The photo exhibition and the beautiful building itself can be visited within a guided tour.
 Accessible are the parlour with masonry heater, the Biedermeier room from 1860, the music room with a wonderful positive organ from the late 17th century, and the niche under the gable with the image of the Madonna.
 Furthermore you can find a farm shop here, whereas in summer the Tannheim band gives concerts every week at the music pavilion which belongs to the complex.

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 4.00 adults, young people (15-18 years)

 The house is accessible only during a guided tour.

 The exhibition "Wildlife and Nature Photography" by Dieter Fürrutter in the "Tennengalerie" gallery is open from July 1 to October 31, 2021, Monday to Friday from 9 am to 1 pm (free admission).